jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/01-contribute-to-documentation.md

 # Contribute to the Documentation

-The VIVA Plus documentation is written using Markdown, which is a simple text file-based method to write and easy to contribute.
+Contributing to the documentation is as easy as writing in text files.
+The VIVA Plus documentation is written using Markdown.
 The documentation is build with MkDocs.

 First step to contributing to the documentation is inataling MkDocs.
 Follow instructions at [mkdocs.org](https://www.mkdocs.org/#getting-started).